King James Version: Name

 King James' Version, evidently a descriptive phrase, is found being used as early as 1814.
 "The King James Version" is found, unequivocally used as a name, in a letter from 1855.
-The next year King James Bible, with no possessive, appears as a name in a Scottish source.
+The next year, the King James Bible, with no possessive, appears as a name in a Scottish source.
 In the United States, the "1611 translation" (actually editions following the standard text of 1769, see below) is generally known as the King James Version today.

 History

 Earlier English translations

-There were several translations into Middle English of large portions of Scriptures in the 14th Century, with the first complete bibles probably being made by the followers of John Wycliffe.
+There were several translations into Middle English of large portions of Scriptures in the 14th Century, with the first English complete bibles probably being made by the followers of John Wycliffe.
 These translations were effectively but not formally banned in 1409 due to their association with the Lollards.
 The Wycliffite Bibles pre-dated the printing press but were circulated very widely in manuscript form.

 William Tyndale translated the New Testament into English in 1525.

 In 1525, William Tyndale, an English contemporary of Martin Luther, undertook a translation of the New Testament into Early Modern English.
 Tyndale's translation was the first printed Bible in English.
 Over the next ten years, Tyndale revised his New Testament in the light of rapidly advancing biblical scholarship, and embarked on a translation of the Old Testament.
 Despite some controversial translation choices, and in spite of Tyndale's execution on charges of heresy for being a Lutheran, the merits of Tyndale's work and prose style made his translation the ultimate basis for all subsequent renditions into Early Modern English.

 With these translations lightly edited and adapted by Myles Coverdale to remove offensive notes, in 1539, Tyndale's New Testament and his incomplete work on the Old Testament became the basis for the Great Bible.
 This was the first "authorised version" issued by the Church of England during the reign of King Henry VIII.
 When Mary I succeeded to the throne in 1553, she returned the Church of England to the communion of the Catholic faith and many English religious reformers fled the country, some establishing an English-speaking community in the Protestant city of Geneva.
 Under the leadership of John Calvin, Geneva became the chief international centre of Reformed Protestantism and Latin biblical scholarship.